GuseZhang/github-slideshow/_posts/0000-01-02-GuseZhang.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-This line is changed in the pull request.
+This line was changed in the pull request
 Use the left arrow to go back!